 Although many restaurant people seem to have a stunning memory when it comes to remembering the customers and their preferences and little caprices, Aux Crieurs de Vin’s Jean-Michel Wilmes and Franck Windel are a league of their own.
-I still remember how warmly this power duo greeted me as I came to Crieurs for my second time.
+I still remember how warmly this power duo greeted me when I arrived at Crieurs for the second time.
 No wonder I have felt like home – and been getting back – ever since.

 Founded in 1998, Aux Crieurs de Vin is one of the oldest natural wine bars in France.
 For me, it is a place where I first got to taste Dard & Ribo.
 It is also where I tasted Ruppert-Leroy‘s champagnes for the very fist time.
 Now these two are among my favourite vignerons.

-At Crieurs I have also got to shine several times as the only one in our group to recognise Ruppert-Leroy when served blind.
-And I don’t mind if sometimes I have named a wrong one from Bénedicte and Emmanuel Leroy’s champagne range.
-To me wine is not that serious: you have days when you do pretty well with guessing… and then there are days when you suck in everything.
+At Crieurs, I have also got to shine several times as the only one in our group to recognise Ruppert-Leroy when served blind.
+And I don’t mind if sometimes I have named a wrong one from Bénedicte & Emmanuel’s champagne range.
+To me wine is not that serious: you have days when you do pretty well with guessing… and then there are days when you suck big time.

-Jean-Michel’s knowledge on wine is immense, but what’s even more impressive, is his modest and down-to-earth approach.
+Jean-Michel’s knowledge on wine is immense, but what’s even more impressive, is his down-to-earth approach.
 He is a guy who truly seems to enjoy what he does, and for this reason he manages to create a unique atmosphere around him.
 Every time he has surprised me with something new or unexpected, and thanks to him, I have found wonderful natural wines from various French wine regions.
-Merci bien, monsieur.

 Aux Crieurs de Vin is definitely worth visiting if you enjoy genuine, unpretentious French atmosphere and classic bistro food, plenty of details in the interior and the company of local people.
-This place is like an own living room, a safe corner in this ever-crazier world that welcomes you after a long day at work (read: visiting champagne estates).
+This place is like a living room or a safe corner in this ever-crazier world that welcomes you after a long day at work (read: visiting champagne estates).